noaione/yuusha-shoukan-ln/sources/v05/chapter1.md

 [I see... that makes lots of sense.
 Thank you.]

 [...No...
-If you have things you want to know.... just ask.]
+If you have things you want to know... just ask.]

 Based on what Isis-san said, there really are more women than men in this world.
-Moreover, the ration of men to women may be really quite tilted.... and that’s why polygamy has become a common practice in this world...
+Moreover, the ration of men to women may be really quite tilted... and that’s why polygamy has become a common practice in this world...

 Now then, I may have heard that polygamy is practiced here in this world... that